joelparkerhenderson/social-value-orientation/README.md

 <h2><a name="thanks">Thanks</a></h2>

-*  This information href="# from [Social Value Orientation and the Law by Rebecca Hollander-Blumoff ](https://ssrn.com/abstract=2944222)
+*  This information comes from [Social Value Orientation and the Law by Rebecca Hollander-Blumoff ](https://ssrn.com/abstract=2944222)

 * This page is maintained by Joel Parker Henderson (joel@joelparkerhenderson.com)